 Application Deadline: March 6, 2024 (see below for details)

-Cost: Major expenses will be covered including: travel to and from Minneapolis to Tokyo (or similar expense from another airport), train ticket from Tokyo to the Asian Rural Institute, housing, food and tuition for 0.25-credit academic internship.
+Cost: Major expenses will be covered but students will need to use either their Piper Center Grant Award (students can receive one award during their time at St. Olaf) or funding the Johnson Family Opportunity Fund (only available to students with high financial need).
+Major expenses include: travel to and from Minneapolis to Tokyo (or similar expense from another airport), train ticket from Tokyo to the Asian Rural Institute, and housing and food at ARI.
+The Piper Center will also cover tuition for 0.25-credit academic internship.

 Interns will not receive a stipend and will need to cover miscellaneous expenses during their time at ARI.